This is what Castleford Tigers new upgraded stadium could look life if plans that could create 2,000 jobs are approved

-This is what Castleford Tigers new upgraded stadium is set to look life if plans that could create 2,000 jobs are approved
+This is what Castleford Tigers new upgraded stadium is set to look like if plans that could create 2,000 jobs are approved

 Plans have been submitted to upgrade Castleford Tigers’ stadium in a move that could bring more than 2,000 jobs to the town.